canjs/can-stache/docs/stache.md

 __Using Components__

 You can always define and use [can-component].
+The following defines and uses an `<address-view>` component:

 ```html